rishavpaul95/Reservation_System/README.md

 # Reservation_System

->The files pertain to a reservation system where students have access to the google form and the admin has access to the google sheets file.
+>This repository contains files related to a reservation system designed for students and administrators.
+The system operates through a Google Form accessible to students and a Google Sheets file accessible to the admin.

-The maximum number of students that can register in a particular day is controlled by the config file.
+The configuration of the system allows control over the maximum number of students who can register on a given day.
+This information is managed through the config file.
+The specific dates available for registration can be found in the "Options" sheet, which is directly updated in the Google Form.
+All registration data is recorded in the "Form Responses 1" sheet.

-The dates on which registration is possible can be found in the "Options" sheet.
-It is directly updated in the Google Form.
+To set up the system, follow these steps:

-The data is registered in the "Form Responses 1" sheet.
+Create a new sheet in the Google Sheets tab and add the code from "Sheets_Code_Optimized.js" to the Google Scripts section.

-Create a sheet and add "Sheets_Code_Optimized.js" code to the Google Scrips Section in the Google sheets tab.
+Set up two triggers for the "fillOutDates" function: "On Edit" and "On Change".
-Create 2 Triggers for the fillOutDates function.
-"On Edit" and "On change"
+Open the linked form section and go to the Scripts for Form section, then add the "Form_Code".

-Open the linked form section and go to Scrips for Form section and add "Form_Code".
+To identify the form element IDs, use the "findOutIdofQuestions" function.

-The form elements ID can be found out by using the "findOutIdofQuestions" function.
+By following these instructions, you'll have a functional reservation system that facilitates seamless communication between students and administrators.
+Enjoy the ease and efficiency of managing reservations using this system!